 Cascade County Aging Services provides a wide variety of information and resources to callers and clients.
 Information includes telephone numbers, contact people, and community services that can provide assistance to seniors.
 Whether you have a problem or just don't know where to turn, we strive to answer your questions and provide help.
-Below are some commonly requested resources for your convenience.
-If you don't see what you are looking for, please call our office and ask to speak to a Resource Counselor who will be happy to help you find the answers you are seeking.
+Call our office and ask to speak to a Resource Counselor who will be happy to help you find the answers you are seeking.
 Below are some frequently asked questions provided as self-help tools and are not an exhaustive list.

 Legal Questions or Problems

 There are three resources available to seniors 60 years of age or older to receive answers to legal questions or assistance with legal problems.

 Montana Department of Health and Human Services Legal Services Developer Program provides elder law training and resources for seniors and family members and social outreach workers.
 The program also develops pro bono and local legal services referrals, training materials and telephone assistance on related matters.
 Call Katy Lovell at (406) 444-7787 for information.

 Montana Legal Services Association is open to those with income $1,500 or less per month and provides a variety of legal services.
 Call 1-800-666-6899.